natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strela-10M2.md

 * Except for the launcher assembly, the rest of the vehicle is very low to the ground
 * Amphibious, can reach a few places other vehicles cannot
 * More survivable than it seems due to crew placement and empty space in the rear of the vehicle
+* Due to contrast-locking, range is on par with Stingers

 '''Cons:'''

-* Can't engage most helicopters equipped with ATGMs due to the short all-aspect lock-on range
 * No search radar.
 A 3-mile (5 km) range 9S86 tracking radar is all you get
 * Engine suffers on inclines, hills are not your friend